Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 void selectionSort(int arr[], int n) {
     int i, j, minimum_element_index;

-    // One by one move boundary of unsorted subarray for (i = 0; i < n; i++) {
+    // One by one move the boundary of the unsorted subarray for (i = 0; i < n; i++) {

-        // Find the minimum element in unsorted array minimum_element_index = i;  // Assume the current element is the minimum
+        // Find the minimum element in the unsorted array minimum_element_index = i;  // Assume the current element is the minimum

         for (j = i + 1; j < n; j++) {